-LANGUAGE 4: FUNCTIONAL ENGLISH - II
+LANGUAGE 2 : ENGLISH - 2

-Subject Code:17U2ENLT02 Total Hrs: 75 No. of Credits: 3 Objective:
+Subject Code: 16U2ENLT02 Total Hrs: 75 No. of Credits: 3 Objectives:

-- To enable the students to understand the basic English grammar - To develop the skills of speaking and writing without flaws - To develop an interest in the minds of the students to enjoy and appreciate the literary works in English.
+- To understand the basic English grammar and to develop the skill of constructing various sentences - To develop the skills of speaking and writing without flaws - To develop an interest in the minds of the students to enjoy and appreciate the literary works in English

-Unit -I-Poetry
+UNIT-I:Poetry

-Stopping By Woods On a Snowy Evening - Robert Frost
+1. Stopping by Woods on a Snowy Evening- Robert Frost

-The Ballad of Father Gilligan - William Butler Yeats
+- 2. Laugh and Be Merry- John Masefield - 3.
+The Ballad of Father Gilligan- William Butler Yeats